lukeai-tan/ip/README.md

    1. If there are any further prompts, accept the defaults.
 1. Configure the project to use **JDK 17** (not other versions) as explained in [here](https://www.jetbrains.com/help/idea/sdk.html#set-up-jdk).<br>
    In the same dialog, set the **Project language level** field to the `SDK default` option.
-1. After that, locate the `src/main/java/RedGirl.java` file, right-click it, and choose `Run RedGirl.main()` (if the code editor is showing compile errors, try restarting the IDE).
+1. After that, locate the `src/main/java/RedGirls.java` file, right-click it, and choose `Run RedGirls.main()` (if the code editor is showing compile errors, try restarting the IDE).
 If the setup is correct, you should see something like the below as the output:
    ```
    Hello from
     ____        _